codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/test-reports.md

 ## Connecting your storage account

 As a first step you need a cloud bucket to store your test results.
 You can use Google or AWS for this purpose.
+Codefresh will create subfolders in the bucket with names from every build id.
+It will then upload the reports for that build to the respective folder.

 First click on *Integrations* from the left sidebar in your Codefresh account and scroll down to *Cloud Storage*: